-Safe pedestrian connections do not currently exist along these residential streets and through the Milwaukie Marketplace commercial area.
+Safe pedestrian connections do not currently exist along Oak, Myrtle, Penzance Streets and through the Milwaukie Marketplace commercial area.
 This project would develop and improve pedestrian connections along Oak, Myrtle, and Penzance Streets and the Milwaukie Marketplace.

-5. Improved Access to Opportunity Sites
+2. Improved Access to Opportunity Sites